 2017 - A Cook 50 20 25

 2010 – H Slocum 45 50 65

 As we can see from the above really strong recent form coming in to the event is clearly not a key factor.
-In fact the eight winners of this event since its inception have only mustered four top 10 finishes between them in their previous collective twenty four starts coming in to the week!
+In fact the nine winners of this event since its inception have only mustered five top 10 finishes between them in their previous collective twenty seven starts coming in to the week!

-Equally though between them these past eight winners had only missed three cuts in their previous twenty four events so it would be fair to say that these winners had been playing reasonably well and ticking along steadily until the big week came along where everything clicked.
+Equally though between them these nine winners had only missed four cuts in their previous twenty seven events so it would be fair to say that these winners had been playing reasonably well and ticking along steadily until the big week came along where everything clicked.

 In relation to previous course form I am afraid that this doesn’t appear to offer too many historical clues either.